MrMahdiSh/taskManager/README.md

 ![Screenshot](screenShots/screenShot.jpg "Screenshot of the app")
 ![Screenshot](screenShots/screenShot2.jpg "Screenshot of the app")

-# Laravel API Project
+# Task Manager API Project

-This is an open-source Laravel-based API project that provides a robust foundation for building RESTful APIs.
-It includes integration with **Spatie JWT** for authentication and **Spatie Swagger** for API documentation.
+This is a Laravel-based API project designed to provide a robust foundation for building task management systems.
+It includes features such as **JWT Authentication** for secure access and **Swagger API Documentation** for easy API exploration.

 ## Features